 A perennial that grows from rhizomes, it technically produces no true leaves or stems above ground—the stems are considered an extension of the horizontal rhizome.
 The part of the plant that we notice most is an upright flowering scape (stalk), and the leaf-like structures are bracts, but most people call them leaves because they photosynthesize.
 The smaller leaf-like structures just under the flower are sepals.
 Probably more than you wanted to know!

 Trillums are divided into two types: Pedicellate (those whose flowers have a short stalk called a peduncle) and sessile (those with flowers attached directly to the bracts).
 The flowers have six stamens and three stigmas.
 Trillium plants are very long lived and can take as long as 10 years to flower from seed.
 As the flowers age, and after pollination, the white flowers change to pink or even burgundy.
-Trillium are “spring ephemerals” and as summer proceeds, they go dormant and mostly disappear from our view (although with consistent water they will maintain their greenery above ground).
+Trillium are “spring ephemerals” and as summer proceeds, they go dormant and mostly disappear from our view (although those that are well established, or those given summer water usually maintain their greenery above ground following the flowering period).

 Pollination happens thanks to bumblebees, moths, and beetles.
 The fruit is fleshy and berrylike; the seeds evolved to have fleshy elaiosomes, whose nutritious proteins and fats attract muscular ants who carry the seeds back home to feed their young.
 After the food is consumed, they then toss the still viable seed and, voila!
 Seed dispersal accomplished.